katlyn/fxfedi/README.md

 fxfedi is very similar to all the other projects that are called `fx<platform>` - it takes in a fediverse link, and spits out a version with better metadata than the first had.
-This is different from https://mas.to/ as mas.to relies on the Mastodon API to fetch data, whereas fxfedi uses ActivityPub to fetch information - in theory this will allow it to work across all fedi enabled content, and not just instances that implement the Mastodon API.
+This is different from https://fxmas.to/ as fxmas.to relies on the Mastodon API to fetch data, whereas fxfedi uses ActivityPub to fetch information - in theory this will allow it to work across all fedi enabled content, and not just instances that implement the Mastodon API.